Thinly slice the potatoes so that they will cook more quickly and will be cooked through by the time the chicken is done.

 - 1/2 teaspoon ground black pepper

-- 2 pounds chicken thighs, bone in, skin-on, trimmed of excess fat
+- 2 pounds chicken thighs, bone in, skin-on, trimmed of excess skin and fat

 - 1 teaspoon of kosher salt

 - 1 teaspoon extra virgin olive oil